 On the next screen, it will show the default settings that the motion sensor will use.
 You can easily change these later.
 Tap “Done” at the bottom.

 Your Philips Hue Motion Sensor will now appear in the list of other Hue accessories.
 Congratulations you have added the motion sensor.

 Advanced Settings Philips Hue Motion Sensor

-Two time periods for “Day” and “Night” are available that allow you to customise the behaviour of what the Hue Motion Sensor does.
-For example say you enter the Kitchen during the day, the Hue Motion sensor can activate the lights to a bright cool white.
+Two time periods for “Day” and “Night” are available that allow you to customize the behavior of what the Hue Motion Sensor does.
+For example, say you enter the Kitchen during the day, the Hue Motion sensor can activate the lights to a bright cool white.
 Or set up to never turn on the lights during the day.

-On the other hand say you enter the kitchen after 11 pm you may have set it up to turn on the lights blue but dimmed to 50%.
+On the other hand, say you enter the kitchen after 11 pm you may have set it up to turn on the lights blue but dim to 50%.
 To not wake other members of the family and to protect your eyes.
-This is the power or the Philips Hue motion Sensor.
+This is the power of the Philips Hue motion sensor.

-The Hue motion activated light controller has revolutionized how we use out home lighting.
+The Hue motion-activated light controller has revolutionized how we use our home lighting.
 No more do we have to fumble around in the dark looking for a light switch.
 Or stumble down the stairs after turning off the lights.

 Select the advanced settings tab and then select Motion Sensitivity.